icon Skip to content

 Why Do I Feel Sore After Using a Massage Chair For The First Time?

 Sitting in a Massage Chair can be a delightful and rejuvenating experience, offering a sense of relaxation and relief.
 However, for some individuals, the initial encounter with a massage chair can result in unexpected discomfort.
-If you've found yourself sore or uneasy after your first massage chair session, don’t fret.
+If you've found yourself sore after massage chair use or uneasy after your first session, don’t fret.
 There are several reasons for this occurrence and understanding them can help you make the most of your future sessions.

 Even with other leading factors, a massage should never hurt; it is designed to alleviate pain, not cause it.
 When working out our muscles with exercise, you need to push through the toughness to see results, however a massage should never feel like that.
 There is no need to have a session leaving you aching and not rejuvenated.
 A massage should always make you feel better than before, soothing tense muscles and kneading around sore areas of the body.
 This is why so many people use massage as a form of recovery, especially after a lot of physical labor.
 Just a strong massage may not be the problem, so, let’s breakdown some reasons why sitting in a massage chair for the first time may cause discomfort, along with some essential tips.